LeeHWilliamson/brain-tumor-segmentation/README.md

 ---

-## Why not use Monai?
+## Why not use doman specific abstractions?

-Many open-source medical imaging projects use high-level frameworks that obscure how things work under the hood.
+Many open-source imaging projects use high-level frameworks (e.g. medical image segementation like is being done here often relies on the MONAI software library) that obscure how things work under the hood.
 Furthermore, many of these libraries don't always keep pace with the latest pyTorch release or developments in consumer-grade hardware.
 This project decouples from tools that may impede learning for new students by...

 - Implementing each step manually in PyTorch
 - Providing function-level comments and beginner-friendly explanations

 And it maximizes accessibility for all by carrying out the above using **PyTorch alone**

-This makes it easier to understand and adapt the code to your own segmentation problems.
+This makes it easier to understand and adapt the code to **your own segmentation tasks.**

 ---